 - 3.1.
 The shift supervisor should manage plant operations on each shift and should be responsible for the protection and safety of personnel, the coordination of plant activities and the performance of the assigned shift.
 The responsibilities typically should include supervision of the shift personnel and the direct control of plant operations in accordance with OLCs and operating procedures. - 3.2.
-The duties of the shift supervisor should normally include the following: - (a) To take on the responsibilities of the plant manager outside of normal working hours.
-The shift supervisor should be given the authority to resolve any problem that might affect the safe operation of the plant; - (b) To ensure that the shift is properly staffed, and to request or initiate a call-out of personnel, as necessary.
-To verify the qualifications and the physical and mental condition of the operating personnel on shift; - (c) To coordinate the conduct of operations, chemistry, radiation protection, maintenance, reactor physics and technical support groups to accomplish the objectives of the shift; - (d) To closely oversee tasks that support complex and infrequently performed plant changes, such as plant heat-up, startup and shutdown, physical tests, cooldown and refuelling; - (e) To perform plant inspections to identify and correct problems involving policies and procedures, housekeeping, material conditions, hazards to personnel or the performance of personnel.
-To ensure that deficiencies are identified, and corrective actions are implemented; - (f) To initiate an assessment of the nature and extent of any unusual occurrence and take the first steps necessary to mitigate the consequences, to ensure the protection and safety of personnel, and to initiate the emergency operating procedures; - (g) To initiate the preparation of reports of abnormal occurrences and reportable events; - (h) To authorize temporary alterations and the use of electrical jumper wires and lifted leads8 and to initiate appropriate engineering reviews of such items when necessary; - (i) To authorize the tagging of plant equipment and systems to ensure the radiation protection of personnel, the protection of equipment and the status control of the tagging boundary and all components within the boundary; - (j) To authorize the removal from service of systems and components for maintenance, testing and/or operational activities and their subsequent return to service; - (k) To authorize the issue of permits to conduct work or to perform tests on systems and components important to safety; - (l) To direct or assume the duties of a control room operator to ensure the safe operation of the plant if such action is considered necessary and is in accordance with the operating procedures and the requirements of the regulatory body; - (m)To review the shift records for accuracy, completeness and trends and to maintain
+The duties of the shift supervisor should normally include the following: - (a) To take on the responsibilities of the plant manager outside normal working hours.
+The shift supervisor should be given the authority to resolve any problem that might affect the safe operation of the plant. - (b) To ensure that the shift is properly staffed, to request or initiate a call-out of personnel if necessary, and to verify the qualifications and the physical and mental condition of the operating personnel on shift. - (c) To coordinate the conduct of operations, chemistry, radiation protection, maintenance, reactor physics and technical support groups to accomplish the objectives of the shift. - (d) To closely oversee tasks that support complex and infrequently performed plant changes, such as plant heat-up, startup and shutdown; physical tests; cooldown; and refuelling. - (e) To perform plant inspections to identify and correct problems involving policies and procedures, housekeeping, material conditions, hazards to personnel and the performance of personnel, and to ensure that deficiencies are identified and corrective actions are implemented. - (f) To initiate an assessment of the nature and extent of any unusual occurrence and take the first steps necessary to mitigate the consequences, to ensure the protection and safety of personnel, and to initiate the emergency operating procedures.

+- (g) To initiate the preparation of reports of abnormal occurrences and reportable events - (h) To authorize temporary alterations and the use of electrical jumper wires and lifted leads8 and to initiate appropriate engineering reviews of such items when necessary. - (i) To authorize the tagging of plant equipment and systems to ensure the radiation protection of personnel, the protection of equipment and the status control of the tagging boundary and all components within the boundary. - (j) To authorize the removal from service of systems and components for maintenance, testing and/or operational activities and their subsequent return to service. - (k) To authorize the issue of permits to conduct work or to perform tests on systems and components important to safety. - (1) To direct or assume the duties of a control room operator to ensure the safe operation of the plant if such action is considered necessary and is in accordance with the operating procedures and the requirements of the regulatory body. - (m) To review the shift records for accuracy, completeness and trends and to maintain the shift supervisor's log. - (n) To oversee the qualification, requalification and training of shift personnel to ensure that they are properly trained and qualified to perform their assigned duties. - 3.3.
+At multiple unit plants where one shift supervisor is responsible for all units, other persons, designated as unit supervisors, should be made responsible to the shift supervisor for the operation of each unit.